 - the thermostat notifies you that the battery is low and it needs to shut itself down

 - the thermostat’s animations are slower than usual

 - the thermostat shows a notification that says, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display is black and unresponsive (you may also see a blinking red or green light above the display)

 - the thermostat can’t control the corresponding HVAC unit(s)

-PLEASE READ: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t explain why, but if they say don’t do it, DO NOT DO IT.)
+PLEASE READ: Do not try to restart your thermostat while it’s still connected to a computer for charging.
+(They didn’t go into detail why, but if Nest says don’t do it, DO NOT DO IT.)

-After roughly 10 minutes of charging, detach the Nest Thermostat from the USB cable.
-If the component has turned on during this time, shut it down and then turn it back on again, manually restarting the thermostat.
+After about 10 minutes of charging, detach the Nest Thermostat from the USB cable.
+If the component has turned on during this time, power it off and then turn it back on again, manually restarting the system.
 Once it has restarted completely, plug it back in to fully charge.
-After another hour of charging, disconnect the Nest Thermostat and reconnect it to its base.
+After another hour of charging, disconnect the Nest Thermostat and reattach it to its base.

 If you have gone through both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some backup.
 Enter us!
 If Service Experts Heating & Air Conditioning installed your Nest Thermostat, please feel free to call us at 540-302-8645 or schedule an appointment online.